jeffThompson/CreativeProgramming1/Week00_BootingUp/README.md

 ### IN-CLASS DRAWINGS
 Below are some of the exercises we did together in class.
 The first few are inspired by [Zach Lieberman](http://thesystemis.com).
 In all of these, it's best not to think too much, just make marks quickly and see what results from the accumulation!

 1. Draw a dot in a point that is as far from the other dots as possible.
-Repeat many times and as quickly as possible.
+Repeat many times as quickly as possible

-2. From the end of an existing line, draw a straight line of any length and angle.
+2. Draw a straight line of any length and angle.
+Next person: from the end of an existing line, draw a straight line of any length/angle.
 Then add a new straight line somewhere else on the page.
-No lines should touch any other.
-Repeat.
+No lines should touch each other

-3. Draw a blob (random, round-ish shape) of any size that intersects with another blob but doesn't touch any others.
-Repeat.
+3. Draw a blob (random, round-ish shape) of any size.
+Your blob should intersect with another blob but shouldn’t touch any others.
+Repeat

 4. Draw a curving line from the edge of the paper inwards.
 No lines should touch.
-Repeat.

-5. Modified version of Sol LeWitt's *Work From Instructions* (1971):
-`WITHIN EACH ONE INCH SQUARE,`
-`DRAW NOTHING, OR`
-`DRAW A DIAGONAL STRAIGHT LINE FROM CORNER TO CORNER, OR`
-`TWO CROSSING STRAIGHT LINES DIAGONALLY FROM CORNER TO CORNER`
+Repeat

-6. On a sheet of scratch paper (or your computer) write a set of simple instructions about what to do from the points you see here.
-When ready, start carrying out the instructions onscreen.
-It's totally ok if you get lost while others are drawing too!
+5. (Using the sheets provided) Write a set of simple instructions about what to do with the points you see on the page.
+Pass them to the person on your right/ Start carrying out the instructions as best you can.
+Work quickly: it’s ok if you get confused, just go for it!

+6. Modified version of Sol LeWitt's *Work From Instructions* (1971): Within each one-inch square… Draw nothing, or… Draw a diagonal straight line from corner to corner, or… Draw two crossing straight lines diagonally from corner to corner.
+Repeat across the entire grid.

+7. From La Monte Young’s *#10 (“to Bob Morris”)*: Draw a straight line and follow it.
+(This one is hard, just try something!)

 ***